Home | About us | Contact us | Join Accident Assist | Enquiry | Injury advice | Broker Products | Body Shop | Dealership | Our customers

-How CCTV evidence can help with
+How CCTV evidence can help with an accident claim

 Closed Circuit Television cameras are in widespread use throughout the UK.
 It's increasing use has caused much debate amongst those who believe our civil rights and personal privacy are slowly being eroded in this country.
 Whether you agree with this or not is a question of personal preference, but there is no denying that CCTV has helped catch criminals in many instances, particularly in inner city areas.